Yoast/wordpress-seo/readme.txt

 * Fixes a bug where no metadata would be output on the frontend when the tables necessary for the indexables could not be created
 * Fixes a bug where the indexation notification would be shown on the WordPress updates page when updating themes or plugins.
 * Fixes a bug where the `yoast index --network` WP CLI command would throw an error when the database migrations for one or more subsites on a multisite environment had not been run yet.
+* Fixes a bug where no or incorrect breadcrumbs where shown for 404 pages, author archives and date archives.
+Props to [amitsidhpura](https://github.com/amitsidhpura).

 Enhancements: